 Online taxi business has been in top form in the last few years.
 It appears that many great apps reached their success by offering trustworthy solutions for all users who live or travel in big cities.

 In this blog, we shall discuss the top Success Stories in Online Taxi Business.
 It will be a good opportunity for you to explore interesting strategies that have worked for these businesses so that you can build a successful online taxi business and a perfect Taxi Booking software for yourself.

 Bhavish Aggarwal is the CEO and founder of the most popular Ola cabs in India.

 Bhavish Aggarwal was born in Ludhiana.
 On 2008, he completed his studies in IIT-B. He begins his career with Microsoft Research and worked for around 2 years.
 After he quits Microsoft, he started olatrip.com to give customers customized tour packages.

 However, the real turning point came when Bhavish was traveling from Bangalore to Bandipur in a Taxi.
 The driver has stopped in the middle of the journey and started negotiating the amount to be paid.
-When Bhavish doesn’t agree for the proposal, he was dropped on the middle of the road.
+When Bhavish doesn’t agree with the proposal, he was dropped in the middle of the road.